AnyChart/export-server/README.md

 To setup the MySQL database for Twitter sharing use [SQL scheme](https://github.com/AnyChart/export-server/blob/master/src/sql/scheme.sql).

 Also you may checkout AnyChart API for sharing [here](http://api.anychart.com/anychart.exports).

+If you want that the Twitter sharing will work through your server, you should create your own Twitter App and provide `twitter_key`, `twitter_secret` and `twitter_callback` (last path of which is always `/sharing/twitter_oauth`) to the Export Server.
-Please, notice that you should setup the Twitter sharing URL separetely when setting `anychart.export.server()` URL, if you want that the Twitter sharing will work through your server:
+Also you should setup the Twitter sharing URL separetely when setting `anychart.export.server()` URL:
 ```javascript
 anychart.exports.twitter(
     "http://your.export.server.url/sharing/twitter",